talk-to-the-duck/talk-to-the-duck.github.io/content/posts/HowTo/how-to-use-sonarcloud/index.md

 ![sonarcloud-quality-gates.png](sonarcloud-quality-gates.png)

-In your CICD if your job, running sonarqube, can't fails then the pipeline will failed if the quality gate is not respected.
+In your CICD if your job, running sonarqube, can't fail then the pipeline will failed if the quality gate is not respected.

 ## Run first analyze